Thank you for supporting Dirty Clean Food. It means the world...literally.

-At Dirty Clean Food we care about the environment and are passionate about reducing our footprint throughout the food journey.
-We use packaging to a minimum where it is needed to safely transport our products to market.
+At Dirty Clean Food we care about the environment and we’re passionate about reducing our carbon footprint throughout the food journey.

 What does home compostable mean?